EmilStenstrom/friendlybit/posts/2005-12-24-christmas-riddles-for-2005.md

 >   Du lutar dig fram och lägger mot öra<br /> en bomb, men kan du något tickande höra?<br /> av händer rätt små<br /> båd lila och blå<br /> Vad är det?
 Kan du det avgöra?
 > </p>

 Sorry again for the bit of swedish there.
-So, can you guess what&#8217;s inside or if you wrote your own riddle, would you mind posting it in the comments to the left?
+So, can you guess what's inside or if you wrote your own riddle, would you mind posting it in the comments to the left?
 Merry Christmas to you all!